 This weekend my friends and I took a trip to the one and only Amsterdam.
 I was so excited for Amsterdam as I’ve heard such amazing things from others who have gone.
 My expectations were high and A’dam succeeded with all of them.

 We arrived in Amsterdam around 7am and were greeted with the “I AMsterdam” right outside the airport.
-We ubered to our Air bnb which was the CUTEST ever and then settled in and napped until 10am, when we finally decided to venture out in the city.
+We ubered to our Air bnb which was the absolute cutest and then settled in with naps until 10am, when we finally decided to venture out in the city.

-We walked around the little side streets and found some amazing local shops, and also discovered that biking was a major thing here.
+We walked around the little side streets and found some amazing local shops, and also discovered that biking around was a major hobby.
 Make sure you look around for them because I almost got taken out by bikes multiple times.

 If you’re into vintage or thrifting I recommend Amsterdam’s chain of vintage stores Marbles Vintage.
 It had some of the neatest things I’ve never seen in a vintage shop!
 It's also a chain within Amsterdam so you can head to some all around town!